Work Experience: Know Your Rights

 It’s true!
 We do need experience.
 Are you likely to turn down a week at a top firm even if they don’t pay you?
 Probably not.
 However, the point is this: the law is there and some firms are taking advantage of us.
 That’s not fair and it’s not right!

 It is actually possible to report companies that are doing this.
 You can report them to HM Revenue & Customs who are responsible for ensuring that the National Minimum Wage is enforced.
-You can make a complaint to HMRC here.
+You can make a complaint about an employer who is not paying you adequately here.

 We recommend you report all instances to HM Revenue & Customs.
 However, we understand this is something that you might not want to do.